F0903/slang/README.md

 # Slang

 A WIP simple custom scripting language called Slang (*s*imple-*lang*uage), using a bytecode interpreter.
-Written to learn the workings behind interpreters and such.
+Written to learn the workings behind interpreted languages.

-For language syntax see syntax.ebnf or the test.slang file
+For language syntax see syntax.ebnf or the test.slang file (may not be complete or updated)

-Based on the interpreter from the amazing book "Crafting Interpreters".
+Based on the the amazing book ["Crafting Interpreters"](https://craftinginterpreters.com/).